 There are a couple of important misconceptions that the table helps to dismiss:

 Misconception #1: A method decorated with the async keyword is automatically executed on a worker thread when called.
 This is absolutely not true; the method is executed normally, on the calling thread, and if the implementation doesn’t await any incomplete awaitable tasks, it will complete synchronously on the same thread.
 It’s the method’s implementation that is responsible for starting any asynchronous work.
-Just using the async keyword does not change where the method’s code executes.
+Just using the async keyword does not change on which thread the method’s code executes.
 Also, there is nothing unusual about a call to an async method from the caller’s perspective; it is a method typed as returning a Task, it is called normally, and it returns an object of its return type normally.
+In Main(), for example, we FindTextInWebUriAsync() is assigned a task, just like it would for a non-async method.
+We later then await the task.

 Misconception #2: The await keyword causes the current thread to block until the awaited task is completed.
 That is also absolutely not true.
 If you want the current thread to block until the task completes, call the Wait() method, as we have already described.
-In fact, the Main thread does so repeatedly while waiting for the other tasks to complete.
-Each time task.Wait(100), it blocks.
-However, once this call completes, the body of the while loop executes concurrently with the other tasks—not synchronously.
 The await keyword evaluates the expression that follows it, which is usually of type Task or Task<T>, adds a continuation to the resultant task, and then immediately returns control to the caller.
 The creation of the task has started asynchronous work; the await keyword means that the developer wishes the caller of this method to continue executing its work on this thread while the asynchronous work is processed.
 At some point after that asynchronous work is complete, execution will resume at the point of control following the await expression.

 In fact, the principal reasons why the async keyword exists in the first place are twofold.
 First, it makes it crystal clear to the reader of the code that the method that follows will be automatically rewritten by the compiler.
 Second, it informs the compiler that usages of the await contextual keyword in the method are to be treated as asynchronous control flow and not as an ordinary identifier.